josema-dev/RagdollEE/README.md

 * Open Project.sln and update all paths to point to Esenthel engine installation directory.
 * Open stdafx.h and update path to where Esenthel engine is installed.
 Change ESENTHEL_ENGINE_INSTALL_PATH to path where engine is installed.
-* Open project property.
+* Open project properties.
 Go to Linker->Input->Additional Dependencies and change ESENTHEL_ENGINE_INSTALL_PATH to path where engine is installed.
 * Build, if have some include errors or linker check if previous steps are make correct.
 ```